Former NFL star Aaron Hernandez hangs himself in prison, officials say

 Hernandez is survived by his fiancée, Shayanna Jenkins-Hernandez, and their 4-year-old daughter.

-As Hernandez waited during jury deliberations last week, he waved and blew kisses to his daughter in the courtroom.
+As Hernandez waited last week during jury deliberations, he waved and blew kisses to his daughter in the courtroom.